-If you're managing boundaries with a family of origin or you're establishing them with your chosen family, maintaining healthy boundaries is a way of taking care of your closest relationships.
-We asked two experts — writer and wellness consultant Alex Elle and therapist and author Andrea Bonior — to share their best techniques for making and maintaining boundaries.
+Writer and wellness consultant Alex Elle and therapist and author Andrea Bonior share their best techniques for making and maintaining boundaries.

-Write it down.
-Elle recommends an exercise called the boundary circle, where you draw a circle on a page.
+She recommends an exercise called the boundary circle, where you draw a circle on a page.
 Inside the circle, write down the things you need in order to be seen, supported and heard.
-Leave anything that distracts from that outside the circle.
-"Have fun with it.
-Don't take yourself too seriously.
-Just give it a go," she says.
+On the outside of the circle, leave anything that distracts from that outside of the circle.

 You decide what your boundaries are, so they can be flexible.
 "Boundaries are necessary for healthy relationships, and sometimes for healthier relationships with ourselves," Elle says.
 "Everyone isn't going to be able to journey with us forever.
 And actually, that can be our biggest blessing.
 So let's get clear about who we need by our side and, maybe, who we don't need right now."